Skip to contentPostalForm

 • 422 (invalid_request): payload validation failed.
 The response includes errors[] with path, message, and machine hints (hint, fix_examples) when available.

-• Loqate addresses: *_address_type must be "Address" (not "Container"), and ids must be US Loqate ids.
+• Loqate addresses: *_address_type must be "Address" (not "Container"), and ids must be supported Loqate ids.

 • Don’t send *_address_manual unless *_address_type="Manual".